smartdevicelink/sdl_evolution/proposals/nnnn-proxy-rpc-generation.md

 This proposal adds automatic RPC generation for iOS and Java from the XML spec via a python script.

 ## Motivation
 Adding RPCs is currently difficult.
-Every RPC to be added requires hand-writing each parameter, then review, and then unit testing.
+Every RPC to be added requires handwriting each parameter, then review, and then unit testing.
 This makes large RPC changes very difficult, and at times, error-prone.
 Beyond that, alterations to the RPC classes require an enormous amount of work due to the number of RPCs that already exist – in addition to the problems of code duplication.
 This does not happen often, but it does happen.

 ## Proposed solution
 The proposed solution is to create python scripts that auto-generate Objective-C and Android code based on a given SDL MOBILE_API XML spec.
 This allows us to generate new Obj-C and Android classes whenever the XML spec changes, and to update the script whenever the classes themselves need to change.